The Clear Edge

 Ideal automation candidates:

-High frequency (daily or weekly)
+• High frequency (daily or weekly)

-Clearly defined inputs and outputs
+• Clearly defined inputs and outputs

-Predictable decision rules
+• Predictable decision rules

-Currently consuming 3+ hours per week each
+• Currently consuming 3+ hours per week each

 Poor automation candidates:

-One-time or rare tasks
+• One-time or rare tasks

-Highly creative or strategic work
+• Highly creative or strategic work

-Vague processes with many exceptions
+• Vague processes with many exceptions

-Tasks requiring human judgment in every instance
+• Tasks requiring human judgment in every instance

 By the end of week 2, you have a ranked list of processes.
-The top 5 are your automation targets.
-These 5 probably consume 20-30 hours per week combined.
-Automating them frees massive capacity.

-Compression Tactic 2: Automate Imperfectly (80% Solution)
+Compression Tactic 2: Automate $50K Processes Imperfectly To 80 Percent

 For each process, identify:

-What happens 80% of the time? (automate this)
+• What happens 80% of the time (automate this).

-What are the 20% edge cases? (manual for now)
+• What are the 20% edge cases (manual for now).

 Example: Customer support automation

-80% of questions: Account access, billing, basic features
+• 80% of questions: account access, billing, basic features.

-20% edge cases: Complex technical issues, refund negotiations, custom requests
+• 20% edge cases: complex technical issues, refund negotiations, custom requests.

 Build automation for the 80%:

-Auto-responses for common questions
+• Auto-responses for common questions.

-Canned templates for standard scenarios
+• Canned templates for standard scenarios.

-Routing rules for categorizing inquiries
+• Routing rules for categorizing inquiries.

 Leave 20% manual:

-Complex questions routed to you
+• Complex questions routed directly to you.

-Edge cases handled individually
+• Edge cases handled individually.

-Unusual requests require human judgment
+• Unusual requests that require human judgment.

 Tools for rapid automation:

-Zapier/Make for workflow automation
+• Zapier/Make for workflow automation.

-Canned responses in support tools
+• Canned responses in support tools.

-Email templates with merge fields
+• Email templates with merge fields.

-Scheduling tools for calendar automation
+• Scheduling tools for calendar automation.

-Payment automation through Stripe
+• Payment automation through Stripe.

-Don’t build custom software.
-Use no-code tools.
-Speed matters more than perfection.
-Understanding What ‘Leverage’ Actually Means helps you choose tools that multiply effort, not just automate tasks.
+• Tool choice: Understanding What ‘Leverage’ Actually Means helps you choose tools that multiply effort, not just automate tasks.

-For each of your 5 high-frequency processes, automate the 80% case in 1-2 days each.
-By the end of week 4, all 5 processes have 80% automation.
-They’re not perfect.
-That’s fine.
-You’ve freed 15-20 hours per week.
+• Build window: For each of your 5 high-frequency processes, automate the 80% case in 1–2 days each.

 Weeks 5–6 are debugging and refinement.
 Your automation will break.
 This is good.
 Breakage exposes unclear process steps.